o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 **Editor**

-- On Linux, the O3DE Editor splash screen displays "Development Build" instead of the version number if development and release are installed together. [#9519](https://github.com/o3de/o3de/issues/9519)
+- On Linux, O3DE Editor splash screen displays "Development Build" instead of the version number if development and release are installed together. [#9519](https://github.com/o3de/o3de/issues/9519)

-- There's an issue with running the Game Launcher in a maximized window when the user presses "Play Game (Maximized)" in the O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)
+- There's an issue with running Game Launcher in a maximized window when the user presses **Play Game (Maximized)** in O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)

-- For projects with all Gems enabled, if a user previously closed the O3DE Editor while it was still processing assets, the O3DE Editor crashes on splash screen when it's reopened. [#11926](https://github.com/o3de/o3de/issues/11926) This issue will be resolved in development: [#12445](https://github.com/o3de/o3de/pull/12445)
+- For projects with all Gems enabled, if a user previously closed O3DE Editor while it was still processing assets, Editor crashes on splash screen when it's reopened. [#11926](https://github.com/o3de/o3de/issues/11926) This issue will be resolved in development: [#12445](https://github.com/o3de/o3de/pull/12445)

 - Editor crashes in `AZ::TraskGraphEvent::Signal` occasionally. [#12015](https://github.com/o3de/o3de/issues/12015)

 **Script Canvas**

-- Saving changes to a script that's incompatible with the interpreter can crash the O3DE Editor. [#11747](https://github.com/o3de/o3de/issues/11747)
+- Saving changes to a script that's incompatible with the interpreter can crash O3DE Editor. [#11747](https://github.com/o3de/o3de/issues/11747)

 **Animation**

-- Do not include `.` in names for animations in you DCC tool as this can fail at import time. [#12342](https://github.com/o3de/o3de/issues/12342)
+- Do not include `.` in names for animations in your DCC tool, as this can fail at import time. [#12342](https://github.com/o3de/o3de/issues/12342)

-- Some animations crash in the scene settings tool when a level isn't opened.
+- Some animations crash in the scene settings tool while a level isn't open.
 Ensure a level is opened before accessing the scene settings tool. [#12414](https://github.com/o3de/o3de/issues/12414)

 **UI**

-- In the UI Editor, the Curve Editor is not functional. [#11616](https://github.com/o3de/o3de/issues/11616)
+- In UI Editor, Curve Editor is not functional. [#11616](https://github.com/o3de/o3de/issues/11616)

-- In the UI Editor, modifying keys may crash the Editor. [#12219](https://github.com/o3de/o3de/issues/12219)
+- In UI Editor, modifying keys may crash O3DE Editor. [#12219](https://github.com/o3de/o3de/issues/12219)